 Someone asked me if research has identified which runners tend to become injured and eventually give up running.
 I have NOT found that literature!
 My experience is that runners with discomfort tend to keep running, even after short trial periods of rest do not change the situation.
-Without correction of the underlying problem, the discomfort may progress to pain.
-Continued pain causes dysfunctional running, which leads to more and different pain.
-When the burden of pain results in lack of function, we stop and seek medical care.
-Therapy is most times aimed at returning function to the level of the non-running population.
-If there’s inadequate information, opportunity, desire, and a readily available support system to assist the sidelined runner in correcting the problem that snowballed to injury, a return to running as a sport is unlikely.
+We run with discomfort.

-The remedy is to persevere in seeking, far and wide if necessary, a diagnosis of the specific weakness/imbalance that initially adversely affected running.
-The reason for visiting the doctor may be the end result.
-The key to success is following the therapy prescription once given, for as long as needed, realizing a problem tendency has been identified that will require persistent work to prevent relapses.
+Therapy in some cases might only be designed to return function to the level of the non-running population: to walk without pain.
+To a sidelined runner this should be an unacceptable solution.
+The remedy is to persevere in seeking, far and wide if necessary, a specific diagnosis of the weakness/imbalance/problem that initially adversely affected running and caused discomfort and pain and a prescription to fix it.
+Even if recovery work requires months of effort, If the The key to success is following the therapy prescription once given, for as long as needed, realizing a problem tendency has been identified that will require persistent work to prevent relapses.
 I’ve gone through several injury ‘cycles’ and finally, hopefully, learned the lesson of prevention.
 It’s worth it!

 THERE'S AN EMERGING TYPE OF PERFORMANCE-ENHANCING CHEATING in sports that Olympic officials will be studying once the 2016 Rio Summer Games are over.
 It involves inserting synthetic DNA segments into specific cells to increase the production of proteins thought to improve athletic effort in competition.
 Gene-doping.